cooper/juno/README.md

 ## Features

 There are a lot!
-But here are some things that make juno-ircd stand out.
+But here are some things that make juno stand out.

 You can